-For example, broadhead blades that are connected to the ferrule in only one location (like mechanical broadheads) tend to break at that point whenever blade loose is an issue.
+For example, broadhead blades that are connected to the ferrule in only one location (like mechanical broadheads) tend to break at that point.
 Fixed-blade broadheads can also carry more blades than most mechanicals can.

 The biggest complaint associated with fixed-blade broadheads is that of flight characteristics.
 However, it is important to understand that there are numerous factors that affect a broadhead’s ability to fly well.
 For instance bow speed, bow tune, total blade surface of the broadhead, and the total number of blades all influence characteristics of flight.
 However, good broadhead flight starts by shooting a properly tuned bow with arrows that are of the correct spine.